 We provide services across Dorset, seeing people at home as well as at GP surgeries, children’s centres and local community clinics or health centres.
-Group sessions – such as parenting advice, baby massage and under 1s groups – are also available in a range of community settings.
+Group sessions – such as parenting advice and under 1s groups – are also available in a range of community settings.

 Our teams liaise closely with GPs and other children’s services, and can put people in touch with other agencies if more specialist support is required.